Funj people

-The origins of the Funj are not clearly known.
-However, there are three different hypotheses regarding their origin.
+There are five different hypotheses regarding their origin.
 The Funj claimed to be descendants of Banu Umayya through those who escaped the slaughter of their family by the Abbasids and fled to Abyssinia and thence into the Nubian territory.
 Since the Ja'alin claimed descent from the Abbasids and the Abdallab from the Juhayna, the Funj may have claimed Umayyad descent to express their superiority to their subject peoples.

 James Bruce, in his book Travels to Discover the Source of the Nile, theorized that the Funj descend from the Shilluk people.
-Bruce wrote his book after 22 years of travel through North Africa and Ethiopia.
+Bruce wrote his book after 22 years of travel through North Africa and Ethiopia in the 18th century.
 The third hypothesis is that they are descendants of the remnants of the Kingdom of Alodia Nubians who escaped further south to replenish their supplies and resources and returned to establish their state.
-The most cited source is that they are Nubians who mixed with Arabs.
+This theory's strongest proponent is Jay Spaulding, and is based on resemblances between Funj and Christian Nubian institutions.
+AJ Arkell also theorized they may be Bornu, migrating from Darfur in the west.

+Critical of these approaches, Wendy James argued the Funj may instead represent a social class of detribalized local Muslims forged by the sociopolitics processes of Sinnar, stressing the lack of evidence for a pre-Sinnar Funj identity.
+Within this framework, she has hypothesized that "self-sufficient pagan societies on the periphery of the Nile civilizations have for perhaps many centuries regarded lighter-colored people from the north and perhaps also from the east and Abyssinia as bwonyo, bunyan, or even fuin, in the sense of an alien elite."
+This term was then applied to the new conquering class of former Alodian territory, which represented members of those societies who had adopted Islam and Arabic through employment, enslavement, and intermarriage.

+The contemporary Funj makk, Al-Wileyd al-Makk Nayil described the historic Funj as a "ruling class" rather than a tribe or ethnic group in a Sudanese television program.

+The question of their origin is considered one of the great questions of Sudanese historiography, and there continues to be no consensus among scholars.